chdonncha/harvard-library/README.md

 # HarvardLibrary
-A Project which can retrieve information from wiki.harvard.edu and store it in a local database <br />
+A Project which can retrieve information from wiki.harvard.edu and store it in a local database.
+The books can then be retrieved via JSON from requests made to the local server. <br />

 ## Getting Started